emareg/paper-checker/README.md

 ### Plagiarism Checker (`-p` option)
-**experimental**
+**experimental!**

-Will find significant sentences and compare to google search matches.
+Will find significant sentences and compare them to google search matches.
 This is a very poor approach but useful as a minimal effort with zero cost.